1. Why should I consider a Collaborative / Mediation Divorce Process?

 A typical collaborative case consists of two clients who each select independent Collaborative Attorneys, who work with the team with the goal of resolving all of the issues.
 The clients and their attorneys enter into a formal agreement that under no circumstances will they go to court.
 If a settlement cannot be reached both clients must hire new attorneys.
 The process requires a significant shift in thinking for the attorneys and the clients.
 New roles are based on the clients controlling the outcome, voluntary and good faith exchange of all relevant information and refraining from making threats of litigation.

-10. What kinds of civil disputes are appropriate for the Collaborative Divorce Process?
+10. What kinds of civil disputes are appropriate for the Collaborative / Mediation Divorce Process?

 In theory, any matter that can be litigated is capable of resolution through the Civil Collaborative Divorce Process.
 Disputes in the areas of Business, Commercial, Construction, Contracts, Corporations, Elders, Estates and Trusts, Environmental, Franchise, Insurance, Intellectual Property, International Disputes, Labor, Mergers and Acquisitions, Partnerships, Personal Injury, Probate, Professional, Malpractice, Real Property Transactions, Securities/Antitrust, Sports and Entertainment, and Torts, are prime examples.